maligaurav947/moviedb-react/README.md

 This project is licensed under the [MIT License](LICENSE).

 ### Contact
-For any questions or inquiries, please contact [Your Name](mailto:maligaurav947@gmail.com).
+For any questions or inquiries, please contact [Mali Gaurav](mailto:maligaurav947@gmail.com).
 We'd love to hear your feedback!

 ---